iv4xr-project/MiniDungeon/README.md

 |---|---|---|---|---|---|---|
 | **Frodo** | **Smeagol** | **Healing Potion** (Yum...) | **Rage Potion** (Roar!) | **Scroll** | **Shrine** | **Monster** |

+### How to build the project

+Build with Maven.
+Just do `mvn compile`.

 ### How to run the game

 Just run the class `DungeonApp`.
 It has a `main()` method.
+You can use Maven to run it.
+After you built the project (`mvn compile`), you can do `mvn exec:java` to run DungeonApp.

 You can configure how many mazes you have, how many monsters, how many healing potions, and so on.
-The code in the `main()` shows how to configure the game.
+The code in the `main()` shows how to configure the game:

 ```java
 public static void main(String[] args) throws Exception {